-Condrad Albrizio, who taught art at Louisiana State University from 1936 to 1954 became the South’s leading creator of wall paintings, frescos, and mosaics.
+Condrad Albrizio, who taught art at Louisiana State University from 1936 to 1954 became the South’s leading creator of wall paintings, frescoes, and mosaics.
 Most of his works are concentrated among buildings in the State of Louisiana but are spread as far as New York as well.

 The Stations of the Cross by Albrizio in the Perpetual Adoration Chapel are possible forgotten works by the artist, except as far as they are recorded by the parish records as having been painted by Albrizio.
 Their style is unmistakably characteristic of his.

-The art conservators at McKay Lodge Conservation Laboratory are not new to the work of Conrad Albrizio.
-They have relocated one mosaic by him, removing it from a state office building damaged by Hurricane Katrina and slated for demolition, relocating it to the capitol in Baton Rouge, after mounting onto modular support panels.
+The art conservators at McKay Lodge Art Conservation Laboratory are not new to the work of Conrad Albrizio.
+They have relocated one mosaic mural by him, removing it from a state office building damaged by Hurricane Katrina and slated for demolition, relocating it to the capitol in Baton Rouge, after mounting onto modular support panels.
 A second Albrizio mosaic, an exterior wall mosaic from another hurricane-damaged building, is now at McKay Lodge Conservation Laboratory for restoration, mounting, delivery and installation at the capitol in Baton Rouge.
 This 40 foot wide mosaic is still on its exterior brick wall at our facility.
 Our first relocation of an Albrizio mosaic was from the old Mobile County Courthouse to Mobile’s new Government Center.

-Our work on the frescos at the Perpetual Adoration Chapel in New Orleans in September 2014 was donated to the Parish and its parishioners.
+Our work on the frescoes at the Perpetual Adoration Chapel in New Orleans in September 2014 was donated to the Parish and its parishioners.
 The parish has just installed new LED lighting guided by a lighting consultant and our specifications for maximum illumination to make the images more conducive to perception and contemplation.